benbernard/RecordStream/README.md

 Keith Amling <keith.amling@gmail.com>

+Thomas Sibley <github@zulutango.org>

 # COPYRIGHT AND LICENSE

-Copyright 2007–2015 by Benjamin Bernard and Keith Amling.
+Copyright 2007–2015 by the AUTHORS

 This software is released under the MIT and Artistic 1.0 licenses.